 The Senior Leadership Team and the head teacher have overall responsibility for ensuring that the antibullying policy is followed by all members of staff and that the school upholds its duty to promote the safety and well-being of all young people.
-The Deputy Headteachers on each site as Deputy Safeguarding Leads are responsible for promoting anti-bullying along with the Designated Safeguarding Lead.
+In addition to the designated anti-bullying leads, [Insert name of designated staff] is the Senior Leader responsible for anti-bullying.